 the names of the shareholders, their residence addresses and the number of shares held in the company;

 the names of the directors, their personal information and information about how they are appointed and removed;

 information about the share capital of the company, the number of shares issued, their distribution among the shareholders, and the types of shares issued;

 information about the company secretary who needs to be a Singapore resident (nominee services can be provided for such a role);

 the main object of activity of the company and other secondary objects of activity (if necessary);

 information about the legal address of the company (it must have a registered address in Singapore);

 information about the date of the general annual meeting and other resolutions passed by the shareholders.

 The Articles of Association must be filed with ACRA upon the registration of the company.
 Also, anytime a change is brought to the company, these documents must be amended.

-It is important to note that a Singapore limited liability company must have a legal address in the city-state all the time.
+It is important to note that a Singapore LLC must have a legal address in the city-state all the time.
 Also, upon registration on in maximum 14 days after registration, the working hours of the company must be declared with ACRA, according to the Company Law.
 A limited liability company must also have a seal which can be made before the registration procedure is begun.

 Why register a limited liability company in Singapore?